-If you don’t wish any email content to be considered as forming a binding contract, this can be stated clearly in your email legal disclaimer, including that the sender is, in fact, not authorised to conclude contracts.
+If you don’t wish any email content to be considered as forming a binding contract, this can be stated clearly in your email disclaimer, including that the sender is, in fact, not authorised to conclude contracts.

-From professional codes of conduct to protecting client privacy, your email legal disclaimer can demonstrate that your organisation complies with the regulatory framework of the sectors and locations within which it operates.
+From professional codes of conduct to protecting client privacy, your email disclaimer can demonstrate that your organisation complies with the regulatory framework of the sectors and locations within which it operates.

-Copyright law may protect emails from being reproduced and a simple disclaimer can reinforce this by stating that the rights to copy the email are reserved by the original author.
+Copyright law may protect emails from being reproduced and a simple email disclaimer can reinforce this by stating that the rights to copy the email are reserved by the original author.